XoQ2988/Cortex/README.md

 Cortex is a client‐side Fabric mod framework for Minecraft 1.21.7 that provides:

 - A lightweight event bus and mixin hooks for block, entity & key events
-- A modular “feature” system with toggleable modules and per-module keybinds
+- A modular "feature" system with toggleable modules and per-module keybinds
 - A commands suite for listing, toggling, binding & inspecting modules
 - JSON-backed persistence of enabled state and keybinds